Recommendations & Conclusions

 The Government should set out how it will learn lessons from the implementation of the Border Target Operating Model (BTOM), including the handling of costs for unused or under used border infrastructure.
 It should publish its position on compensation for local authorities and businesses and state how it will ensure …

-Government response.
 The government accepts the recommendation and is engaging with port health authorities and port operators regarding impacts of SPS agreement implementation.
-They will use this engagement to inform an approach, abide by any obligations arising from the New Burdens doctrine, …
+They will use this engagement to inform an approach, abide by any obligations arising from the New Burdens doctrine, and have commissioned an evaluation …

 42